emca-it/ITRS-Log-Analytics-7.x/04-User_Manual/04-User_Manual.md

 }
 ```

-#### Enegry Logserver DSL JSON format
+#### ITRS Log Analytics DSL JSON format

-If you set the format to `json`, the original Enegry Logserver response is returned in JSON format.
-Because this is the native response from Enegry Logserver, extra effort is needed to parse and interpret it.
+If you set the format to `json`, the original ITRS Log Analytics response is returned in JSON format.
+Because this is the native response from ITRS Log Analytics, extra effort is needed to parse and interpret it.

-#### Example request
+##### Example request

 The following query sets the response format to `json`: